Introduction

 When assigning names to collections and

-prefixes, uniqueness is extremely important!
+JOmniFactoryprefixes, uniqueness is extremely important!
 JANA will throw an error if it detects a naming collision, but because of the dynamic plugin loading, some collisions can’t be detected.
 DO NOT use the same output collection name or prefix in different plugins, and DO NOT rely the plugin loading order to make sure you ran the “correct” factory!
 To swap out different versions of a factory, change or override the input collection name on the factories and processors downstream.

 Where to put factory generators

-for a particular plugin.
+Factory generators need to be added inside an InitPlugin for a particular plugin.
 If the factory generator is specific to one particular detector, it would go in that detector’s plugin.
-Because electron reconstruction is not, the generator is set up in one of the plugins under src/global
+Because electron reconstruction is not, the generator is set up in one of the plugins under src/global.
+Because this falls in the category of reconstruction, we put it in src/global/reco/reco.cc.

 Calling the factory